Wantable Style Edit Review

 Overall thoughts on my Wantable Style Edit Review

-So what do I think now that I’ve been through a Wantable Style Edit and have written this Wantable Style Review?
-Well, I can’t wait to get another Style Edit.
-Right now I’m signed up to get an Edit each month.
+So what do I think now that Iโve been through at least two Wantable Style Edits and have written this Wantable Style Review?
+Well, I canโt wait to get another Style Edit.
+Even with the cons mentioned above.
+Right now Iโm signed up to get an Edit each month.